 - You'll need a refillable glass spray bottle, these cut down on needless plastic waste while also allowing you to play around with the essential oil mix in order to figure out your favorite scent.

-- Pick two of your favorite cleaning scents to use in your spray.
-We recommend trying out a mix of lavender and lemon.
+- Pick two of your favorite clean scents to use in your spray.
+We recommend that you try out a mix of lavender and lemon.
 It's a calming, yet energizing combination of essential oils.
 Also consider trying out a mix of peppermint, eucalyptus, and other citrus oils such as grapefruit or bergamot.

 - Mix 1/4 cup of white vinegar with 1 and a 1/2 cup of water and 30 total drops of essential oils.
 Try out 15 drops of lavender, and 15 drops of lemon essential oil - you'll enjoy it.

 - The Kitchen Sink - regularly spray and wipe down the interior of your kitchen sink with the aforementioned all-purpose cleaner whenever you start to notice built up grime, or unpleasant scents.
 The pleasant combination of essential oils and the naturally disinfecting properties of vinegar allow you to freshen up the areas that you need to be food safe.

 - The Dishwasher - spray down the inside of your dishwasher and wipe down the walls, as well as the rack whenever you begin to notice any sort of negative scent.

 - The Floors - mix up a solution that's composed of a 1:1 water to vinegar ratio, add some essential oils if you wish, and then mop away.
 Vinegar is naturally acidic so it eats right through any built up grime or dirt.
 Everyone's experienced the feeling of having their feet slightly stick to the floor with every step they take, mopping regularly with a vinegar solution completely solves that issue.